gbouras13/CRS_Saureus_Evolutionary_Landscape/README.md

 There are a couple of other miscellaneous scripts that are not in the Snakemake pipleine (had some trouble with HPC installs!)

-1. [Scoary](https://github.com/AdmiralenOla/Scoary) analysis can be found in the scoary directory - see run_scoary.sh
+1. [Scoary](https://github.com/AdmiralenOla/Scoary) analysis can be found in the scoary directory - see run_scoary.sh, you will need to install panaroo and scoary.
 2. [Poppunk](https://poppunk.readthedocs.io/en/latest/) Analysis can be found in poppunk directory - see run_poppunk.sh.
 The s aureus reference database was taken from [here](https://www.bacpop.org/poppunk/).
+You will need to install poppunk.

 Plasmid Snakemake Pipleine